Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Homogeneity

 Finally if $\GG$ is a linear algebraic $F$-group fixing an $F$-embedding $\rho\colon\GG\to\SL_N$ allows us to define the denominators of elements of $\GG(F_v)$, $\GA$, $\GF$.
 The same reasoning as above would show that changing the embedding gives an equivalent definition in the sense above (i.e. up to multiplying by constants and raising to powers).
 In our case letting $D$ act on itself by multiplication gives an embedding $G\to\SL_4(F)$ and using the order $R$ to define the integral structure we further have $\rho(K_v) \subset \SL_4(\Ov)$ whenever $K_v$ is defined.
 It follows that our local denominator is a bi-$K_v$-invariant function on $G_v$, so every basic Hecke operator (the characteristic function of a double coset $K_v g_v K_v$) has a well-defined denominator.
 Furthermore (identifying $G_v \isom \SL_2(F_v)$) this double coset has a representative $a_v = $ for some $m\geq 0$ in which case we call $2m$ the \emph{radius} of the Hecke operator; its denominator is then $q_v^m$.

-Given constants $c_1,c_2$ the set of \emph{potential Hecke operators} is the set of $\gf\in\GAF$ which are supported away from $S$ and of denominators at most $c_1 \epsilon^{-c2}$.
-We will be using Hecke operators of uniformly bounded radius so the main effect here is to bound the set of places $v$ under conisderation.
+Given constants $c_1,c_2$ the set of \emph{potential Hecke operators} is the set of $\gf\in\GAF$ of denominators at most $c_1 \epsilon^{-c_2}$.
+We will be using Hecke operators of uniformly bounded radius so the main effect here is to bound the set of places $v$ under consideration.
 Say that a potential Hecke operator causes an \emph{intersection} at $\gi\in\Omega$ if there is $\gamma\in\GF$ such that

 in which case we say $\gamma$ is \emph{involved} in the intersection.